-To begin with, an emerald cut diamond is a rectangular fancy shape with step cut facets.
-Although this may be true, the shape of the emerald cut might also be square.
+An emerald cut diamond is a fancy rectangular shape with step-cut facets.
+Conversely, the outline of some emerald-cut diamonds might also be square.

-In other words, there are emerald cut diamonds that are rectangular and square shape.
+This Blue Nile 3-stone ring features a rectangular emerald cut diamond, but some are square-shaped.
 Under those circumstances, the main difference between the two options is the length to width ratio.

 Where to Buy Emerald Cut Diamond Engagement Rings:

-As a matter of fact, the light performance of a square or rectangular step-cut diamond depend on several factors.
-In the first place, the length to width ratio and the proportions affect how light reflects throughout the diamond.
+The light performance of a square or rectangular step-cut diamond depends on several factors.
+First, the length to width ratio and the proportions affect how light reflects throughout the diamond.

-Secondly, the degree of optical precision or consistency of the facet structure dictate the brightness.
-With that in mind, fifth-generation diamond cutter Brian Gavin produces the most spectcular emerald cuts that I've ever seen.
+Second, the degree of optical precision or consistency of the facet structure dictates the brightness.
+In that case, fifth-generation diamond cutter Brian Gavin produces the most spectacular emerald cuts that I've ever seen.

 In the event that you're looking for a lab-grown diamond, then James Allen and Ritani are your best bet.
 However, you might want to read about the differences between natural and lab-grown diamonds.

 Our primary goal is to help you find the most spectacular-looking emerald cut diamonds.
 So with that in mind, we're going to focus mainly on light performance.

 After all, things like carat weight, clarity grades, and the color grade aren't readily visible from across the dinner table.
 In contrast, the sparkle factor of your engagement ring should be apparent from across the room.